al-alamin/starter-academic/content/authors/admin/_index.md

 - Visitors
 ---

-I am Alamin.
 Currently, I am working as a Software Engineer at Samsung R&D Institute, Bangladesh.
 I have around three years of working experience as a Software Engineer in various domains such as Chromium Web Framework development, Backend Java Application development, Full stack web developer.
-I am interested in Software Security, Adversarial Machine learning.
+I am interested in designing and building privacy-preserving secured usable software.
+My research interest lies in the development, verification, testing,  and releasing of robust Machine Learning based Software Applications.